How is Zeffy free?

 Social welfare organizations, trade unions, and civic leagues fall under the 501(c)(4) category.
 Here are some well-known examples of 501(c)(4) nonprofits:

-Here are the other key distinctions you must understand before choosing the right foundation for your nonprofit.
+While we’ll dive deep below, here’s a snapshot of the other key distinctions you must understand before choosing the right foundation for your nonprofit.

 Purpose